 Your Instructors Are Physios Trained in Post-Natal Pilates

-- Suitable for all mums 6weeks post-partum (cleared by their Dr) and before bubs in on the move (generally 9 or 10months)
+🤱 Suitable for all mums 6 weeks post-partum (cleared by their Dr) and before bubs is on the move (we have a play pen on site)

 This appointment is with a physio.
 It is a chance for you to chat to her about your situation and learn more about Mums & Bubs Classes how can help you.